Mrowa96/w3c-quicky/README.md

 Check your code according to w3c rules in fast and efficient way 🔥

+## How to use it?

+1. Install it `npm i w3c-quicky`.
+Consider using `-E` option for your safety!
+2. Now you can execute it through npx like this `npx w3c-quicky ./path/to/dir/**/*.html`.
+3. If you need help check out `npx w3c-quicky --help`

 ## How to work with code?
-(For now)

 - Install dependencies via `npm i`
 - Start building process with watcher `npm start`
-- Run script via `node ./dist/index.js`
+- Run script via `node ./dist/bin/index.js <sources>` or use Run and Debug tool in VSCode

 ## TODO:

-- Add basic cli with ability to provide directory/file path to check
-- Publish to npm as esm package
+- Better error reporting
 - Add configuration file with ignoring rules
 - Setup github actions
 - Add checksums and cache results?